eshtek/hexos-docs/docs/getting-started/installation/InstallGuide.md

 - An 8 GB or larger USB drive that can be safely erased
 - An ethernet cable to connect your server to your router or network switch
 - A display, keyboard and optionally a mouse to connect to your server
-- A seperate computer to create a bootable USB installer and set up your server after installation
+- A separate computer to create a bootable USB installer and set up your server after installation

 ## Download the HexOS Installer

-The first step is to download the ISO (disk image) to install HexOS from.
-You can download the installer ISO from either link below.
+Start by downloading the HexOS installer.
+You can download the installer from either link below.

 - [downloads.hexos.com](https://downloads.hexos.com/TrueNAS-SCALE-24.10.2.2-HexOS.iso)
 - [hexos download on digitaloceanspaces.com](https://hexos-downloads.sfo3.cdn.digitaloceanspaces.com/TrueNAS-SCALE-24.10.2.2-HexOS.iso)